aneziac/vamos/README.md

    Note if you have an Nvidia GPU with CUDA, you can instead install `requirements_cuda.txt`.
 <!-- 5.
 After you're done, deactivate the virtual environment with `deactivate`. -->

-After the first time, on you only need to do step 3.
+(After the first time, on you only need to do step 3.)

-#### Running the Server

-Use `python server.py` in the backend directory to run the server.
+Use `python3.10 server.py` in the backend directory to run the server.
 When you do this, make sure the virtual environment is active (run `which python` to confirm you are running the virtual environment's installation of python.)

 ### Frontend Setup